Galle Sri Lanka

-Galle is one of the gems of Sri Lanka.
-With its tree lined streets, old colonial buildings and rich history, Galle is a must see if you visit this South Asian nation.
+Galle is one of the gems of Sri Lanka, with its tree lined streets, old colonial buildings and rich history.
 It reminded us of Luang Prabang in Laos and Hoi An in Vietnam.
+If you visit this South Asian nation make sure to spend at least a day in Galle.

 Galle’s recent history includes stints by the Portuguese, Dutch and British but the area’s history stretches a lot further than colonial times.
 Persians, Arabs, Greeks, Romans, Malays, Indians and Chinese were trading with Galle long before the Portuguese turned up.